 A list of any product transported in the segment of the pipeline that is within 1,000 feet of the school facility;

 The designated emergency number for the pipeline facility operator;

 Information on the state's excavation one-call system; and

 Information on how to recognize, report, and respond to a product release; and

-A pipeline operator or the operator's representative shall appear at a regularly scheduled meeting of the Board to explain the above items if requested by the Board or District.
+A pipeline operator or the operator's representative shall appear at a regularly scheduled board meeting to explain the above items if requested by the board or district.